 Chapter 7 for sole proprietors

 While some assets are exempt, items such as your equipment, vehicles, and mortgage could be seized and sold to pay debts.

-Chapter 7 for partnerships and corporations
+Chapter 7 for partnerships, corporations, and LLCs

 Chapter 11 bankruptcy uses reorganization to manage failing businesses.
 With Chapter 11, you continue to run your business under the bankruptcy terms.

-Chapter 13 is a reorganizing option for sole proprietors.
-Partnerships and corporations cannot file bankruptcy under Chapter 13.
+Chapter 13 is a reorganizing option only available for individuals—including sole proprietors.
+If your business is structured as a partnership, corporation, or LLC, you cannot file bankruptcy under Chapter 13.

-Choosing the best bankruptcy option
+How to choose the best business bankruptcy option

 |Chapter 7||Chapter 11||Chapter 13|

-|Purpose||To liquidate the business||To reorganize and stay in business||To form court-approved repayment plans for debts|
+|Purpose||To liquidate the business||To reorganize and stay in business||To reorganize and stay in business|

-|Business Structures||Sole proprietorship, partnership, LLC, corporation||Sole proprietorship, partnership, corporation||Sole proprietorship|
+|Business Structures||Sole proprietorship, partnership, LLC, corporation||Sole proprietorship, partnership, LLC, corporation||Sole proprietorship|